lambdaclass/concrete/docs/ARITHMETIC_POLICY.md

 8. Arithmetic mode is per-expression, not per-function or per-module.
 No ambient mode switches.
 9. `--report arithmetic` shows the arithmetic mode and operation counts per function.
 10. Wrapping and saturating intrinsics are excluded from the proof-eligible subset.
+11. Overflow proof obligations are opt-in during the staged rollout through `#[overflow_checked]`; absence of the attribute must never be displayed as a proof of no overflow.